-Adjusted Net Working Capital: Is a non-IFRS measure which does not have a standardised meaning prescribed by IFRS.
-This non-IFRS finance measure is included because management uses the information to analyse liquidity and financial strength of the Company.
-Adjusted Working Capital is calculated by adding back current leases liability to the working capital.
+Net working capital and Adjusted net working capital: are non-IFRS financial measures which does not have a standardised meaning prescribed by IFRS.
+These non-IFRS financial measures are included because management uses the information to analyse liquidity and financial strength of the Company.
+Net working capital is calculated by adding back current leases liability to net working capital.